-"Yeah, and what might that be," I asked nicely?
+"Yeah, and what might that be?"
+I asked too nicely.

-"Detective Tran recovered a whatcha-ma-call-it, a flash drive at the UCLA crime scene.
-I was a little surprised, no, disappointed, that you hadn't found it first.
-If you had I could have busted you for obstruction of justice.
-As it is I'm going to have to let you walk for now.
-But not before you tell me where Dr. Looney and your ex fled to," Lt.
+"Detective Tran recovered a whatcha-ma-call-it, a flash drive at the crime scene on the UCLA camp.
+I was a little surprised, no, make that disappointed, that you hadn't found it first.
+If you had found it first I'd be busting you for obstruction of justice.
+As it is I'm going to have to let you walk, for now.
+But not before you tell me where Dr. Looney and your ex-male/ex-wife fled to," Lt.
 Celaya said, pulling his sport coat open to show me his shield as well as his holstered .38 caliber snub nosed revolver.

-The old piece was battle worn and it showed.
-The pistol grip was chipped and faded, and I knew for a fact that Oscar had no problem slapping leather and pumping rounds into anyone who asked for it.
+That old piece was battle worn and it showed.
+The pistol grip was chipped and faded, and I knew for a fact that Oscar had no problem slapping leather and pumping several rounds into anyone who asked for it.
 And let's just say that where I was concerned, he was itching for me to give him a reason.
 He already knew where I was headed, that was a given.
-If he didn't hear me outright telling the Manzano boys, he'd hear it from Iggie and Becca, who did.
-He'd put two and two together sooner than later and he'd know why Judy and Ronnie had run off to Vegas in the middle of the night.
-Even Iggie who was no mathematician would figure that out, only he'd add in the Wally factor which was something I wanted to keep under wraps at least until I had a chance to see what was what on that end.
-So, if there was any chance of cutting this little reunion short I was going to need to tell the truth; or a reasonable portion of it anyway.
+If he didn't hear me outright telling the Manzano boys, he'd hear it later from Iggie and Becca, who'd heard enough.
+Oscar would put two and two together sooner than later and he'd know why Judy and Ronnie had run off to Vegas in the middle of the night.
+Even Iggie who was no mathematician would figure that out, only he might add in the Wally factor which was something I wanted to keep under wraps, at least until I had a chance to see what was what on that end.
+So if there was any chance of cutting this little reunion short I was going to need to tell the truth; or at least a reasonable portion of it anyway.
 Besides, I was more than a little curious what the hubbub was regarding this flash drive?
-Hadn't Judy found the microchip with all the real dirt on it; so I doubted that whatever was on this thing could get us any deader, could it?
+I was pretty sure that Judy found the microchip with all the real dirt on it; so whatever was on this thing could get us any deader, could it?
 No matter, it was time to dance so I put on my tap shoes.

-"Alright LT, you got me.
-Judy and the old ball and chain went to Vegas, sort of a last minute thing you might say," I said trying to sound sincere.
+"Alright Lt., you got me.
+Judy and my former ball and chain went to Vegas.
+It was sort of a last minute thing you might say," I said trying to sound sincere.

 "I know where they went Whitey, I want to know why.
 And you're not leaving here until I do, you got it?"

 "I got it Oscar, I got it.
-Look, Judy was plenty scared after that kid got dead at the lab.
+Look, Judy was plenty scared after that kid got dead over at the lab at the college.
 She was afraid you guys would think she was involved," I explained.

 "She was involved," Oscar shouted, that blue vein appearing at his temple!

-"Okay, okay, don't bust a nut flatfoot, I'll find her and get her to call you," I replied quickly, wearing the taps off of my shoes.
+"Okay, okay, don't bust a nut flatfoot, I'll find her and get her to call you," I replied quickly.

-"Nah, that doesn't work for me Whitey, you're too slippery for color TV.
+"Nah, that doesn't work for me Whitey, you're too slippery.
 Here's what going to happen.
 You're going with us to LAX.
 You, and the dynamic duo over there are taking the next flight to Vegas where you will take them directly to Dr. Looney, do not pass go, do not collect $200, and then bring her back here to la-la land where we are going to get to the bottom of this.
-Are we clear," Oscar ordered calmly as he buttoned his sport coat and waived me toward the front door?
+Are we clear?" explained Oscar as he calmly buttoned his sport coat and waived me toward the front door.

-Marco tapped me on the shoulder and attempted to hand me a to-go bag with my Whitey's Special inside.
-I turned to take it; still starving actually, but Oscar quickly intercepted it.
+Marco tapped me on the shoulder and attempted to hand me a to-go bag with my Whitey Special inside.
+I turned to take it; still starving actually, but Oscar intercepted it.

-"He's not hungry any more Marco, I'll take that," said Lt.
-Dill-hole as he swiped my meal and gave me the finger.
-This was not the best way to start a road trip, especially a potentially dangerous one.
-I wasn't exactly sure how much they knew, whether they were hip to Hassan or the Russians or what, but I suspected that they were, why else would they have landed here like the Marines?
-Whatever, I would think of some way to ditch these two by the time we landed at McCarran.
+"He's not hungry any more Marco, I'll take that," he said, swiping my meal and giving me the finger.
+Not the best way to start a road trip, especially a dangerous one.
+I wasn't sure how much they knew or whether they were hip to Hassan or the Russians, but I suspected that they were, why else would they have landed here like the Marines?
+Whatever, I'd think of some way to ditch these two by the time we landed at McCarran.

 "You mean the Arab," I said correcting him, hoping the greasy pepperoni gave him the trots.

 "No, I mean the Turk.
-You never were very good at pegging suspect's origins Roode.
-If they weren't white Anglo-Saxons you were flummoxed," Oscar said sarcastically.
+You never were very good at pegging suspect's Roode.
+If they aren't Anglo-Saxon you're flummoxed," Oscar said sarcastically.

 "Turkish, huh?
 Hell, I thought Hassan was an Arab name," I replied.

 "It is Whitey, the Arabs and the Euros have battled over that land for ages, Islam versus Christianity.
 You never heard of Wikipedia?
 Welcome to the 21st Century gumshoe.
-By the way, thanks for the tip, I was wondering what to call that guy in the surveillance photos, now I know," Oscar said, laughing as he finished the last of my slice.
+By the way, thanks for the tip, I was wondering what to call that guy in the surveillance photos, now I know," Oscar added, laughing as he finished the last of my lunch.
 Shit!
-When am I gonna learn that less is more and keep my trap shut!
-Too late now, cat's outta the bag, I hope the jack-hole chokes on the pasta!
+When am I gonna learn less is more and keep my big trap shut?
+Too late now, cat's outta the bag now, oh well, I hope the jack-hole chokes on the pasta!